taimur1871/CNN-for-cutter-detection/README.md

-# CNN-for-cutter-detection
+# CNN-for-image-detection
-simple CNN scripts for cutter identification and testing
+simple CNN scripts for image identification and testing